filius-fall/filius-fall.github.io/about.md

 ---
-title: Colophon
+title: Sreeram A
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt: Hello peeps, I'm Python enthusiast and manga reader, currently living in Bangalore.
+This blog for documentation about my programming journey, discussion on stories I read.
 comments: false
 ---

-He's a student from Banyuwangi, living in Jogjakarta. the blog for documentation about his programming 🎒 journey, running on jekyll, hosting on [now.sh](http://now.sh) and using his own theme, he name it <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a>, he also loves to learning web technology; but he often forgot, that a reason why him doing the writing.
+Filius-fall is a passionate Python developer with a love for technology and open-source.
+With a keen eye for detail and a drive for innovation, he brings a unique perspective to his work.
+In his free time, he indulges in his love for anime and never misses an opportunity to explore the latest tech trends.
+Join him on his journey as he shares his insights and experiences in the world of development and Linux.

 If you have a question about him or else, just send a letter to him.

-You can [report](http://github.com/piharpi/jekyll-klise/issues/new) if there is an broken link(s) or somethings else.

 **may u needs ✨**